 Use the steps in this section as a checklist to ensure you start your postgraduate life on the right financial track.

-Depending on the type of account, your bank will do one of three things:
+Depending on the type of account, your bank will either:

 - convert your student account into an ordinary current account, thus removing your interest-free overdraft

 - offer an interest free overdraft for a very limited period